graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely, any field without subselections must be a leaf field.
-That is,
+Conversely, non-leaf fields must have a field subselection.
+A non-leaf field is
-fields with an object, interface, or union result type must have a field
+any field with an object, interface, or union result type.
-subselection.

 Let's assume the following additions to the query root operation type of the
 schema: